-When working with script it can be useful to trap any errors that either originate from COMSOL or from your own code.
-The VBA editor has some settings that makes it possible to trap error in different ways, these tools are available in the Options window.
-The Options window is accessible from the Tools menu of the VBA editor.
+When working with scripts it can be useful to catch any errors that either originate from COMSOL or from your own code.
+The VBA editor has settings that make it possible to catch errors in various ways.
+These are available in the Options window, which is accessible from the Tools menu of the VBA editor.

-In the Options menu you define the error handling settings in the General page, in the Error Trapping section you find:
+In the Options menu you can define the error handling settings on the General page, in the Error Trapping section: